 Set the jars aside in a cool, dark place or refrigerator.
 Allow them to cure for at least a month before eating, so keep track of the date they were first covered in the brine.
 According to the University of California Div. of Agriculture and Natural Resources, these olives can be safely stored for up to a year, either in a cool, dark location, or in the refrigerator, as long as the olives remain submerged under the oil.
 That’s of course assuming that you will have any left!

 You will, of course, have leftover olive “brine juice” in your jars once all the olives are consumed.
-A quick internet search will lead you to a variety of options, including using it with olive oil as a salad dressing, adding it to a pasta sauce, or even saving it up and using it for brining meats.
+A quick internet search will lead you to a variety of options, including using it with olive oil as a salad dressing, adding it to a pasta sauce, or even saving it up and using it for brining meats (I now have a recipe for brined pork chops and oooohhhhh mmmyyyyy, were they good!).
 I’ve even used it to help sooth a sore throat by gargling with it.
 The salt and acidity help to draw out extra water from your tissues and temporarily reduces swelling.
 Give it a whirl!